How To Eliminate Silverfish At Home (Columbia, SC Exterminators)

-What is a silverfish?
-No, they’re not sea creatures, as opposed to their names.
+What are silverfish?
+No, they’re not sea creatures, as their names might suggest.
 They are tiny insects that could bring disastrous damages to your property and belongings.
 To know how to eliminate them, let’s get to know them better.

 Their movement is likened to the swimming of fish, hence their name.
 These insects are nocturnal pests.
 Meaning, they forage for food at night.
 At the first sign of movement or light, they run swiftly into hiding making them very difficult to spot.